blorente/naylang-documentation/src/evaluator.md

 }
 ```

-This evaluation contains duplicate code that could certainly be refactorized, but it was left as-is in benefit of clarity by providing completely independent evaluation functions.
+This evaluation contains duplicate code that could certainly be refactorized, but it was left as-is in benefit of clarity by providing evaluation functions that are completely independent from each other.

 #### Block Nodes

 Block nodes are similar to Object Constructor nodes in that they place a new object with effectively arbitrary content in the partial.
-The only difference is that, while Object Constructor nodes immediately evaluate every one of the statements, a Block node is inherently a lambda method definition, and thus the body of the method cannot be evaluated until all the effective parameters are known.
+The only difference is that while Object Constructor nodes immediately evaluate every one of the statements, a Block node is inherently a lambda method definition, and thus the body of the method cannot be evaluated until all the effective parameters are known.

-Therefore, the evaluation of a Block in grace consists of forming an anonymous method with the contents of the Block node and creating a `GraceBlock` object with that method as it's `apply()` method, to be evaluated whenever it is requested.
+Therefore, the evaluation of a Block in grace consists of forming an anonymous method with the contents of the Block node and creating a `GraceBlock` object with that method as its `apply()` method, to be evaluated whenever it is requested.

 ```c++
 void ExecutionEvaluator::evaluate(Block &expression) {